WHAT ARE BEACH CLEANERS?

-Beach cleaners are machines that remove unwanted materials from beaches and make them comfortable and visually pleasing for beach goers.
+Beach cleaners are machines that remove unwanted materials from beaches and make them comfortable and visually pleasing for beach-goers.
 Various beach cleaners can be used to effectively remove litter, sharp shells, glass, rock, and excessive seaweed from the beaches.

-Beach cleaners also come in all shapes and sizes.
+Beach cleaners come in all shapes and sizes.
 The most popular kinds are tractor-towed and powered by a tractor's hydraulic PTO shaft.
 Smaller walk-behind models are also manufactured for private beaches and sandy areas.

-Most popular beach cleaning machines today employ one of two prominent methods: mechanical raking or sifting (screening).
+Most popular beach cleaning machines today employ one of two prominent methods:

 Mechanical Raking's strengths are as follow:

 - Versatility: Of all available styles of beach cleaners, mechanical raking technology is the most versatile, as it is able to remove large beach debris, in addition to smaller items, like cigarette buts and bottle caps.
 Driftwood, buckets, large boxes, excessive seaweed, and full garbage bags can easily be removed, as well.
 It is the best "well-rounded" beach cleaner option available.

 - Speed: Beach cleaners that employ mechanical tine raking are typically able to clean at much faster speeds than sifters or screeners, because they remove the materials directly from the sand, instead of first removing the sand from the beach, passing it through screens to filter the materials, and then returning the sand to the beach.

 - Tideline Cleaning: While mechanical raking beach cleaners work optimally in dry and wet sand, they are unique in that they can clean in wet sand, without picking up sand with the debris or getting clogged.

 - Environmental Friendliness: Raking beach cleaners are generally less intrusive to the environment for a couple reasons.